 P&ID and PFD Drawing used various Symbols and Legend.

-If you want to learn how to read P&ID and PFD, you must know the legend used in this drawings.
+If you want to learn how to read P&ID and PFD, you must know the legend used in these drawings.
 So please watch the video till the end.
 You can download this presentation for free.
 The link is available in description.

 PFD and P&ID are also known as PFS and PEFS.
-PFD is Process Flow Diagram.
-P&ID is Process or piping & Instrument Diagram.
+PFD is a Process Flow Diagram.
+P&ID is a Process or piping & Instrument Diagram.
 PFS means Process Flow Scheme and PEFS means Process Engineering Flow Scheme.

 Here, I have tried to cover symbols that regularly used on the P&ID and PFD.
 There are other symbols also you can check the full list of the symbol by visiting this link.
-I advised you before you start working on actual plant or construction project you should check the project-specific symbol library which is also known as P&ID lead sheets or P&ID legend drawing.
+I advised you before you start working on an actual plant or construction project you should check the project-specific symbol library which is also known as P&ID lead sheets or P&ID legend drawing.

-P&ID symbols and level of information available on P&ID may change from company to company, but more or less they provide similar information.
+The level of information available on P&ID symbols and on P&ID may change from company to company, but more or less they provide similar information.

 P&ID symbols are a graphical representation of physical equipment that installed on the field.